 A large Atlantic coast is one of the country’s major attractions, but its long border with Spain also gives it a solid connection to the European continent for easy traveling.
-But historically, Portugal’s region has been favored amongst humans and our ancestors.
+Historically, Portugal’s region has been favored amongst humans and our ancestors.

 Bem-vinda – Welcome to Portugal

 The diverse mix of history and people have made Portugal’s culture unique.
 Traces of the country’s past have been proudly preserved and are now open to visitors.
 Medieval towns, villages, castles, and carvings are all reminders of Portugal’s impressive character.

 Popping with color, Portugal’s capital city of Lisbon is sprawled out amongst seven hillsides, which all overlook its aquatic base, the Rio Tejo.
-Each hillside provides its own stunning views of the area and they are filled with cobblestone streets, impressive cathedrals, and preserved mosaics.
+Each hillside has its own stunning views of the area.
+They are filled with cobblestone streets, impressive cathedrals, and preserved mosaics.
 One hill is even adorned with a castle on top.

 Culture and Language

 The country’s earliest record of humans is about 400,000 years old and traces itself to Homo heidelbergensis, which is a fossilized skull that was found in the Cave of Aroeira.
 From there, Homo sapiens arrived about 35,000 years ago and expanded into a developed country.

 In the 15th and 16th centuries, Portugal had significant power in Europe that matched equal to England, Spain, and France.
 With an established empire, Portugal began to seek new territory and began to colonize new areas.

 While Portugal remained as a controlled empire for hundreds of years, the system wouldn’t suit the modern world and the country became a democracy.
-While countries have expanded past Portugal in today’s world, the country still remains powerful and has become a tourist destination.
+Although countries have expanded past Portugal in today’s world, the country still remains powerful and has become a tourist destination.

 Portuguese people are known for being more laid-back and they are often described as easy-going.
 Travelers will easily be able to find any help they need, and many locals will go out of their way to assist you.

 If you travel off the beaten path, expect to stick to Portuguese.
 But in tourist areas, English is becoming the most popular second language, which allows the locals and tourists to connect and converse.
 English is now also taught in schools, so future travelers can expect to hear it spoken more often.

 While traveling is exciting, there is also an important legal process require with each trip.
 This would be a tourist visa, which ensures that travelers are exploring the globe responsibly.
 For Portugal, their tourist visa requirements are actually dictated by the laws of the Schengen Agreement.

 There is a currency restriction of €10,000 Euros or the US dollar equivalent for entry and exit.
 There are no vaccination requirements, but it is suggested that all travelers are up to date on their health prior to departure.

 A designated and outlined spending budget is a great way to ensure that you’ll have everything you need and want for your journey.
 It also allows you to make a small emergency fund and keep money set aside for events that are unplanned.

 For being a part of Europe, Portugal is actually an affordable destination when you compare the prices to its neighboring countries.
-But that doesn’t mean that you should still go out on a whim and hope for the best when it comes to your budget.
+That doesn’t mean you should go on a whim and hope for the best when it comes to your budget.

 While Portugal juts out from the main body of Europe, it is still all the way across the Atlantic Ocean and expensive to get to.
-The average cost of a ticket from the United States to Portugal is about $870 US dollars.
+The average cost of a ticket from the United States to Portugal’s Lisbon Portela Airport (LIS) is about $870 US dollars.
 However, some budget airlines or special deals may be able to cut the cost in half.

 You may also notice that the price of tickets changes throughout the year.
 This is because it will be more expensive to visit Portugal in its tourist high season than in the off season.
-Summer is the peak tourist season in Portugal, but there also may be mini spikes of tourists during the spring or fall.
+Summer is the peak tourist season in Portugal, though there also may be mini spikes of tourists during the spring or fall.

-Once you’ve gotten the big purchase out of the way, your next biggest portion of your budget will most likely need to be devoted to your accommodation.
-Portugal is a great place for backpackers because they have numerous friendly hostels that have affordable nightly prices.
+Once you’ve gotten the big airfare purchase out of the way and more importantly, know your exact travel dates, your next biggest portion of your budget will probably be your accommodation.
+Portugal is a great place for backpackers because they have numerous friendly hostels offering affordable nightly prices.

 If you want more privacy and less of a group setting, a hotel would be the best option and there are a wide range of prices that you’ll find throughout the country.
 Budget hotels will cost about $40 US dollars per night, while boutique locations could be up to $100 US dollars per night.
 If you are looking for a resort, expect to pay upwards of $250 US dollars per night.